 Amex Green Card Welcome Bonus

-The Amex Green Card’s public welcome bonus offers 30,000 Membership Rewards points after spending $2,000 within six months.
+The Amex Green Card’s public welcome bonus offers 45,000 Membership Rewards points after spending $2,000 within six months.
 You may find bigger bonuses through refer a friend links or other targeted bonuses, so it’s worth at least seeing what you’re eligible for.

 Earning Points With The Amex Green Card

-This is where the card gets really awesome.
+This is where the Amex Green Card gets really awesome.
 The Amex Green Card offers 3x Membership Rewards points in some really lucrative categories.
 I value Membership Rewards points at 1.7 cents each, so to me 3x points categories equate to a 5.1% return on spending, which is excellent.

 Earn 3x Points On Dining

 The Amex Green Card offers 3x points at restaurants globally with no limits.
-Generally speaking, the restaurants category doesn’t just include sit-down dining establishments, but you’ll often find that fast food establishments, cafes, etc., code as restaurants as well.
+Generally speaking, the restaurants category doesn’t just include sit-down dining establishments, but you’ll often find that fast food establishments, cafes, and even takeout and delivery, code as restaurants as well.

 It all comes down to how the merchant categorizes themselves.
 For example, a restaurant located inside another establishment (like inside a hotel) often won’t code as dining, so that’s something to be aware of.